beast-dev/doc/_posts/2018-10-29-measuring-performance.md

 * A better measure of BEAST performance than the average time per million steps would be the average time per effectively independent sample (i.e., ESS/hour).
 In the example above, the `treeLength` measure goes from 752 independent values per hour to 1407, nearly doubling.

 * Choosing operator weights to achieve better performance (as ESS/hour) is a difficult balancing act and may need multiple runs and examination of operator analyses and ESSs.
 It may usually be better to be conservative about these and worry about getting statistically correct results more than saving a few hours of runtime.

+* The optimal weights for operators will also vary considerably by data set meaning it is difficult to come up with reliable rules.

 * We are currently working on improving the operators and weights to achieve a reliable increase in statistical performance.
 More soon on this...